lblod/frontend-embeddable-notule-editor/README.md

 Once the editor is initialized, you can get the relevant document node and set its content.
 You can play with this by opening the developer console and executing the following:

     editorElement = document.getElementById("another-editor").getElementsByTagName("notule-editor")[0]
-    element.setHtmlContent("<h1>Hello World</h1>");  // note the content in the page changing element.getHtmlContent();  // note there may be a difference in returned content
+    editorElement.setHtmlContent("<h1>Hello World</h1>");  // note the content in the page changing editorElement.getHtmlContent();  // note there may be a difference in returned content

 The contents may be slightly different between the two modes.
 As the editor evolves, the exporting functionality will be able to better filter out the relevant html and remove temporary styling.